MnCLosSantos/MnC-FiveM-Custom-Traffic-Guide/README.txt

   4  -  go here in file directory in openiv "Grand Theft Auto V\update\update.rpf\x64\levels\gta5"

-  5  -  right click and export as an xml too remove the encription
+  5  -  find popgroups.ymt and right click and export as an xml too remove the encription

   6  -  use visual studio code "https://code.visualstudio.com/" to open the xml/txt file